Your Trusted Partner

 2. S Pass Salary Requirements by Age (2026-2027)

-One of the most common misconceptions among employers is that paying the minimum S$3,600 is sufficient for all candidates.
+One of the most common misconceptions among employers is that paying the baseline minimum (currently S$3,300 for general sectors in 2026; rising to S$3,600 from 1 January 2027) is sufficient for all candidates.
 This is fundamentally incorrect.
 The S Pass qualifying salary increases progressively with age, reflecting the expectation that older, more experienced candidates should command higher compensation packages.

 This age-progressive structure serves multiple purposes: it prevents the exploitation of experienced foreign workers at below-market rates, ensures that senior foreign professionals contribute meaningfully to Singapore's economy, and maintains competitive salary levels that protect local workers in similar age groups.